christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis3.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing Male and Female

 Analysis3_1.R - This will perform the same action as Analysis3.R except that it will look at the whole cancer, not specific sites

+Analysis3_2.R - This script will calculate the frequencies of Genes in each population and write out a tab delim file

 Analysis3_4.R - This script will calculate the number of mutations for each age and look for a relation